lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 Multimonitor
 ------------
 With multiple monitors you can in the :guilabel:`Set position` tab you can drag the different screen around drag the two monitors around.
 The checkbox for :guilabel:`Keep monitor attached` pulls the monitors pixels adjacent to each other.
-To see which screen is which you will be labeled by their name which commonly is which port on your computer the monitor is connected to.
+To see which screen is which you will be labeled by their name which commonly is which port it is connected to your computer with.

 .. image:: multimonitor_settings.png